Boeing: Labor strike

 On September 12, 2024, a vote was held among Boeing machinist workers who are also members of the International Association of Machinists and Aerospace Workers (IAM) labor union, with 94.6% of participating members rejected a contract offer that the union's bargaining committee had endorsed, with 96% voting to strike.
 At 12:01 am on September 13, Boeing workers went on strike for the first time since 2008.

 On October 12, 2024, the company announced plans to cut 17,000 jobs, about 10% of its global workforce, "to align with our financial reality".
 It would also delay the first deliveries of its 777X airliner by a year and recorded $5 billion in losses in the third quarter of the year.
 On October 28, Boeing initiated a significant share sale, valued at nearly $19 billion, to address cash-flow issues and avoid a potential downgrade to junk status.

 On November 1, 2024, the IAM endorsed an improved contract offer which would see a 38% pay rise over four years, a $12,000 ratification bonus, and the reinstatement of an annual bonus scheme.
 On November 5, 2024, Boeing workers accepted the pay deal, ending a seven-week-long walk out.

+Latest history

+On May 20, 2026, it was announced that China will purchase 200 planes from Boeing following a bilateral meeting between China and the United States.
+Boeing's chief executive, Kelly Ortberg, said: "We [Boeing] had a very successful trip to China... this included an initial commitment for 200 aircraft."